Yuin321/Yuin321/README.md

 🚀 **Skills and Technologies**
 - Proficient in R, Python, SQL, JavaScript, HTML, and CSS.
-- Strong foundation in Big Data analytics.
+- Strong foundation in UI/UX Design
 - Knowledge of various penetration testing tools and Kali Linux.

 🌐 **Online Portfolio**